 If your motto is "have toys will travel" then this trailer is for you.
 A Toy Hauler is a 5th Wheel or Travel Trailer that has been designed to carry your toys such as quads, dirt bikes, dune buggies, your favorite Harley or even a small car.

 They have a big back door that doubles as a ramp.
 Your toys are stored in a mini garage behind the main living area of the trailer.
-Once you are at your campsite and you have removed all of your valuable cargo, these mini garages can be converted into usable living space such as a bedroom, etc. (This depends on the model you have).
+Once you are at your campsite and you have removed all your valuable cargo, these mini garages can be converted into usable living space such as a bedroom, etc. (This depends on the model you have).
 In some cases, the back door ramp can be converted to a patio, which increases the living and playing area of the trailer.

 These special trailers can have up to three axles dependent on the weight they are designed to carry.
 As with any RV there are Pros and Cons to owning one.